-Xerafy METAL SKIN series offers printable versatile On/Off Metal RFID labels that are engineered to perform for industrial systems.
+Xerafy METAL SKIN series offers printable versatile On/Off Metal RFID labels that are engineered for superior performance in industrial systems.

-The UHF RAIN RFID labels and inlays are engineered to offer tagging solutions optimized to perform on different industrial surfaces, offering maximum flexibility in the deployment of complex systems:
+The UHF RAIN RFID labels are engineered to offer tagging solutions optimized to perform on metal or plastic surfaces, offering maximum flexibility in the deployment of complex systems:

-4 printing area sizes to incorporate barcodes and readable information
+4 sizes - Printing area to incorporate readable information and barcode

-On-site printing and RFID programming with SATO, ZEBRA, PRINTRONIX...
+On-site printing and programming with RFID printers from SATO, ZEBRA, PRINTRONIX...

-Cost-efficient rolls, ready for high-capacity label converting, printing, encoding
+Cost-efficient - Rolls ready for high-capacity label converting, printing, and encoding

 XERAFY MERCURY METAL SKIN

 The Xerafy Mercury Metal Skin is a top-selling global RAIN RFID frequency label that works both on and off-metal.

 It provides a low-cost RFID tag that is lightweight, flexible, and extremely low in profile.
-Its use of global RAIN RFID frequencies, it provides the best fit for international supply chains, while its size allows for printing human and computer-readable information such as barcodes and graphics.
+Its use of global RAIN RFID frequencies makes it ideal for international supply chains, and its small size allows for the printing of human and computer-readable information such as barcode and graphics.

 XERAFY PLATINUM METAL SKIN

-The Xerafy Platinum Metal Skin offers a market-leading read-range for Industrial RFID Labels.
+The Xerafy Platinum Metal Skin offers a market-leading read range.